This fun flower garden for kids from contributor Alisha is made from upcycled juice or milk cartons!

 You could make this an extended activity and track the growth progress of your seeds as they turn into flowers.

-Your kids could also make another flower garden out of play dough and printables.
+Your kids could also make another flower garden for kids out of play dough and printables.

 Your beautiful flower carton garden is complete!